Hupin D, Pichot V, Celle S, Maudoux D, Calvet JH, Barthélémy JC, Roche F.

 International Journal of Cardiology 186 (2015) 247–249

-Autonomic nervous system (ANS) dysfunction that can be assessed through alterations of sweat function is a major risk predictor of all-cause mortality in the general adult population .
-Obesity, metabolic syndrome (MS) and obstructive sleep apnea (OSA) have been recognised as risk factors for coronary heart disease (CHD) [2,3].
-Whether these factors are related with ANS dysfunction as measured by sweat function, it has never been well established.
-SUDOSCAN has been developed to provide a quick, simple, non-invasive and quantitative assessment of sweat function [4,5].
+Assessing alterations in sweat function is a reliable way to predict autonomic nervous system (ANS) dysfunction, which is a major risk factor for all-cause mortality in the general adult population .
+Previous research has identified obesity, metabolic syndrome (MS), and obstructive sleep apnea (OSA) as risk factors for coronary heart disease (CHD) [2,3].
+However, it is not well established whether these risk factors are related to ANS dysfunction as measured by sweat function.
+To address this question, SUDOSCAN was developed as a quick, simple, non-invasive, and quantitative tool for assessing sweat function [4,5].